 What is WIM?

-WIM (Women in Medicine) is a 501(c)(3) not-for-profit organization incorporated for the purpose of conducting an annual Continuing Medical Education Retreat for Lesbian physicians, other sexual minority female physicians, residents, medical students and their families.
+WIM (Women in Medicine) is a 501(c)(3) not-for-profit organization incorporated for the purpose of conducting an annual Continuing Medical Education Retreat for a national community of lesbian, sexual minority women and gender expansive physicians & medical students and our families.

 Will I get CME (Continuing Medical Education) credit for WIM?